salo368/HellWord/README.md

 # HellWord
-Mini game made with a 2D proto-graphic engine
+Mini game made with a 2D proto-graphic engine in Java